Guide to the Exit Process for Canadian Intended Parents

 3. In extremely rare cases, the DNA test shows you are not genetically related to your child even though your genetic material was used.
 This can be due to mistakes by the clinic during IVF procedures or embryo transfers, or it can be due to faulty DNA test, both of which are extremely rare.
 If you suspect the latter is the case, you may have to re-order a DNA test.

 An alternative method is to secure a pre-birth order in either Tabasco or Sinaloa.
 These states have civil codes that regulate surrogacy.
-Although these codes do not permit surrogacy for foreign nationals, the 2021 Supreme Court ruling prohibits discrimination based on nationality, thus permitting surrogacy for anyone.
+Although their civil codes do not permit surrogacy for foreign nationals or same-sex couples, the 2021 Supreme Court ruling have found that such restrictions are unconstitutional as they are discriminatory.
+This means that everyone, regardless of nationality, sexual orientation, or family status can access surrogacy in these states.
 In Sinaloa, foreign intended parents frequently use surrogacy services, and there is an agency in the state that facilitates this process.
 For more information, refer to our guide on surrogacy in Sinaloa.
-A pre-birth order enables an intended parent to receive a favorable court decision while their surrogate mother is pregnant.
-Once the court order is granted, the birth certificate will automatically list the intended parent’s name(s) when the child is born.
+In order to obtain a pre-birth order, an intended parent would initiate an Amparo trial before embryo transfer.
+When they obtain a favorable ruling, the court will issue a directive for the local Civil Registry to register the birth in the name(s) of the intended parent(s) without the surrogate, when the baby is born.

 Applying for Your Child’s Passport